HP-GL

-HP-GL, short for Hewlett-Packard Graphics Language and often written as HPGL, is a printer control language created by Hewlett-Packard (HP).
-HP-GL was the primary printer control language used by HP plotters.
+HP-GL, short for Hewlett-Packard Graphics Language and often written as HPGL, is a page description language created by Hewlett-Packard (HP).
+HP-GL was the primary page description language used by HP plotters.
 It was introduced with the plotter HP-9872 in 1977 and became a standard for almost all plotters.
 Hewlett-Packard's printers also usually support HP-GL/2 in addition to PCL.

 Design

 The language is formed from a series of two letter codes (mnemonics), followed by optional parameters.
 For instance an arc can be drawn on a page by sending the string: